Blueberry Cake Filling

 About this blueberry cake filling

 The blueberry flavor in this filling is enhanced with a little lemon juice, sugar, vanilla and a pinch of salt.
-It’s a versatile filling that can be added to a wide range of treats.

 • Blueberries – They can be fresh or frozen blueberries.
 Frozen blueberries are usually frozen at their peak ripeness and sweetness, so they will be extra sweet and flavorful.